ALS: Society and culture

-In addition to the baseball player Lou Gehrig and the theoretical physicist Stephen Hawking (who notably lived longer than any other known person with the condition), several other notable individuals have or have had ALS.
-Several books have been written and films have been made about patients of the disease as well.
-American sociology professor and ALS patient Morrie Schwartz was the subject of the memoir Tuesdays with Morrie and the film of the same name, and Stephen Hawking was the subject of the critically acclaimed biopic The Theory of Everything.
+In addition to the baseball player Lou Gehrig, several notable individuals have or have had ALS.
+Theoretical physicist Stephen Hawking, who notably lived longer than any other known person with the condition, was the subject of the critically acclaimed biopic The Theory of Everything.
+American sociology professor and ALS patient Morrie Schwartz was the subject of the memoir Tuesdays with Morrie and the film of the same name.

 In August 2014, the "Ice Bucket Challenge" to raise money for ALS research went viral online.
 Participants filmed themselves filling a bucket full of ice water and pouring it onto themselves; they then nominated other individuals to do the same.
 Many participants donated to ALS research at the ALS Association, the ALS Therapy Development Institute, ALS Society of Canada, or Motor Neurone Disease Association in the UK.